ZeinabFarah/Navigating-Uncertainty-in-Resilience-Planning-A-Comparative-Analysis-of-Hazard-Scenario-Generation/README.md

-### Efficient Sampling Method for Community Resilience System Models
+### Navigating Uncertainty in Resilience Planning: A Comparative Analysis of Hazard Scenario Generation

 This repository comprises two distinct folders: **"Codes"** and **"Manuscript"**:

 #### Codes